Arianiel/board-automation-app/config_info/config_readme.md

 ## GITHUB.INTERACTION Section

 ### token
-- This should be an appropriate user token, user will need appropriate levels of admin rights in the organisation.
+- This should be an appropriate GitHub user token, user will need appropriate levels of admin rights in the organisation.
 - At present this should be a classic token with repo, admin:org, and project permissions.

+## org_name
+- This is the name of the organisation to use
+- This has been parameterised for ease of reuse of the code in the future

+### user_name
+- This should be the GitHub username of the user for whom the token was created